 - 1. Jointly soliciting bids for the nourishment of Delray Beach and Boca Raton beach segments. - 2.
 A regional monitoring data collection and processing program to be used by the local sponsors for project monitoring required by permits. - 3.
-Studying bypassing alternatives at Boca Inlet with the Towns of Hillsboro and Deerfield Beach in Broward County.
+Studying bypassing alternatives at Boca Inlet with the Towns of Deerfield Beach and Hillsboro Beach in Broward County.

 The protection of marine turtles and hardbottom habitat are the primary environmental concerns within this subregion.
+Sensitive areas for shorebirds include Boca Raton beaches.
+These areas are subject to change as conditions change, and coordination with FWC shorebird staff is encouraged during project development.
 The timing of construction is restricted during the marine turtle nesting season of March 1 through October 31.
 Project design and method of construction are restricted to avoid or minimize adverse impacts to marine turtles and hardbottom habitat.
 Artificial reefs were constructed as mitigation to offset impacts to nearshore hardbottom caused by the North and South Boca Raton projects.
 A physical and environmental monitoring program is being conducted to verify the expected effects of the projects.

 Upon completion of the 2016/2017 Central Boca Raton Beach Nourishment Project, the City of Boca Raton will have depleted all permitted and viable sand resources for the North and Central segments.
-The City is currently conducting a geotechnical sand search.
-The City anticipates permitting the new borrow areas in 2016/2017.
+The city is currently conducting a geotechnical sand search.
+The city has permitted new borrow areas in 2020.

-Since there are limited sand resources existing in State waters in Southeast Florida, the Department and the USACE completed the Sediment Assessment and Needs Determination (SAND) study.
-This study was conducted in a collaborative manner and was reviewed by and vetted through all the participating stakeholders.
-The SAND study indicates that the regional offshore supply of sand in state and federal waters is more than adequate to meet the needs of all the beach nourishment projects in the five southeastern coastal counties, St. Lucie, Martin, Palm Beach, Broward, and Miami-Dade, for the next 50 years (year 2062), according to Ousley et al. (2014).
+Since there are limited sand resources existing in State waters in Southeast Florida, the Department and USACE completed the Sediment Assessment and Needs Determination (SAND) study.
+This study was conducted in a collaborative manner and it was reviewed by and vetted through all the participating stakeholders.
+The SAND study indicates that the regional offshore supply of sand in state and federal waters is more than adequate to meet the volumetric needs of all the beach nourishment projects in the five southeastern coastal counties - St. Lucie, Martin, Palm Beach, Broward, and Miami-Dade - for the next 50 years (through 2062), according to Ousley et al. (2014).
 Subsequently, the Department analyzed the need for sand over the next 10 to 20 years for the five southeastern counties and determined that approximately 20 to 30 million cy will be needed for beach nourishment projects.
-Due to the narrow continental shelf adjacent to Florida's southeastern shoreline, it is expected that some counties may need to look for sand resources in upland sand mines and/or offshore borrow sites in neighboring counties; Miami-Dade County has already initiated this process.
+Due to the narrow continental shelf adjacent to Florida's southeastern shoreline, it is expected that some counties may need to look for sand resources in upland sand mines and/or offshore borrow sites in neighboring counties.
+Miami-Dade County has already initiated this process.

-Coordination is recommended between the Department, the USACE, BOEM and Local Governments to use best management practices with these offshore resources.
+Coordination is recommended between the Department, USACE, BOEM and local governments to use best management practices with these offshore resources.
 For additional information on sand sources, the Department manages a database named the Regional Offshore Sand Source Inventory (ROSSI).